aholachek/react-animation-comparison/README.md

 4. The cards animating in and out are initially staggered, but adding or removing cards one-by-one should result in a fluid animation with no delay.
 5. Toggling the example rapidly should not create a broken view&mdash; cancelled animations should be cleaned up and there shouldn't be any straggler DOM elements left behind.

-### The Results, Ordered by Preference
+### The results, ordered by preference

 1. 🥇 **react-transition-group & animejs**

-- Using `react-transition-group` and a JavaScript animation library ended up being my favorite technique, because it offers total flexibility and control, at the cost of additional complexity.
+- Using `react-transition-group` and a vanilla JavaScript animation library ended up being my favorite technique, because it offers total flexibility and control, at the cost of some additional complexity.
-- `Animejs` is lightweight and open source, and I find the imperative API more intuitive than the typical React approach for coordinated, complex animations.
+- `Animejs` is lightweight and open source, and I find its imperative API more intuitive than the typical React approach for coordinated, complex animations.
 - [my animation attempt](https://alex.holachek.com/react-animation-comparison/?selectedKind=Animation%20Examples&selectedStory=React-Transition-Group%20%2B%20animejs&full=0&addons=1&stories=1&panelRight=0&addonPanel=storybook%2Factions%2Factions-panel)
 - [my code](https://github.com/aholachek/react-animation-comparison/blob/master/src/react-transition-group-anime-example.js)
 - [React transition group docs](http://reactcommunity.org/react-transition-group/)
 - [Anime docs](https://github.com/juliangarnier/anime)

-1. 🥈 **react-spring**
+2. 🥈 **react-spring**

 - If you'd prefer to use a React-specific library, I recommend `react-spring`.
 - The library's use of the hooks API is very concise and expressive -- it took only about 70 lines of code to implement the example!